START YOUR APPLICATION

-At the Johnson & Wales University College of Online Education, we take the guesswork out of how to apply for college.
+At the Johnson & Wales University College of Professional Studies, we take the guesswork out of how to apply for college.
 Just follow the simple steps below to complete your undergraduate application.
 If you have any questions along the way, our undergraduate admissions staff is more than happy to help.

 Contact us at [email protected] or 1-855-JWU-1881 if you have any questions regarding the prerequisites required for admission.

 HOW TO APPLY

 Step 2: Submit Your Academic Transcript(s)

 Applicants have two options to submit their official academic transcripts:

 - Request your Own Transcript: Applicants should contact their previous institution(s) or visit the Registrar’s Office website at their previous institution(s) for instructions on how to request academic transcripts.
 Transcripts should be mailed directly to 115 Cedar Street, Providence, RI 02903.
 For institutions with online request options, please use [email protected] as the recipient.

 - Allow JWU to attempt to request on your behalf: Applicants can also work with their dedicated online admissions associate to complete a Transcript Request Form via Formstack, which will allow JWU to request transcript(s) on their behalf.